TGRHavoc/ubiquitous-couscous/README.md

 What this does is, it generates a single PDF file for each folder found.
 Each folder should then, in turn, contain the markdown files you want to put into the PDF.
 Since this uses globbing, if you want a certain markdown file to appear before another, you should make sure it appears alphabetically before.
-For example, `1.Somethimg.md` will appear in the PDF before `2.Something else.pdf`.
+For example, `1.Somethimg.md` will appear in the PDF before `2.Something else.md`.

 ## Installation